dcraver2005/outage-prediction-ml/README.md

 | `CUSTOMERS.AFFECTED` | Number of customers impacted |
 | `MONTH` | Month when outage occurred |
 | `TOTAL.CUSTOMERS` | Total customers in the affected utility service area |

+These columns provide a mix of environmental, economic, temporal, and infrastructural information—together offering a meaningful basis for understanding why some outages are short while others escalate into long-duration failures.

 ---